Hello, I'm Zurab Kirkitadze

 - 44. Calculation of expected loss assuming that borrower will use real options (expanding, contracting or abandoning).
 I can create binomial tree of present value without real options and also can create binomial tree of present value taking into consideration real options in excel and Python

-- 45. Model validation that is testing how model performs on unseen data that is on test data and backtesting using confusion matrix and accuracy and other measures
+- 45. Model validation that is testing how model performs on unseen data that is on validation data and backtesting using confusion matrix and accuracy and other measures

 - 46. Basel regulations that give guidelines and requirements how to assess and manage credit risk